cysouw/diathesis/text/c13_zumInfinitive.md

 - Ich gehe regelmäßig zum Schwimmen.
 :::

 This construction is normally used with agentive intransitive verbs.
 However, there is a special variant with transitive verbs like *massieren* 'to massage' [@next].
 Conspicuously, in the example below the subject *ich* is the massagee (i.e. the patient of the massage) not the massager.
 This suggest a kind of anticausative diathesis.
 I have not followed up on that idea because (i) this usage seems to be rare, and (ii) I think that the verb *massieren* can here be interpreted as metonymically replacing the place where the activity takes place [@next b].
+However, this construction needs more investigation (just like the similar examples in [@sec:zuminfinitiv-sein-beim]).

 ::: ex
 - Ah ja, und dann bin ich zum Massieren gegangen.^[~~DWDS~~: Die Zeit, 17.06.1994, Nr.
 25.]
 - Ich bin zum Massagesalon gegangen.
 :::

 Care has to be taken not to confuse the current abitive-frequentative construction with a lexical usage of *gehen/fahren*.
 Especially when there is also a teleological *zum* adverbial (see [@sec:zuminfinitive-teleological]), then such sentence look highly similar.
 For example, the sentences in [@next] are almost identical to the examples in [@llast].
 Yet, the sentences in [@next] are crucially different.
-The *zum* phrases in these sentences are adverbials that express the reason for the lexical *gehen/fahren in* 'to go/drive to some place'.
-These are not examples of the *gehen/fahren+zum‑Infinitiv* abitiv-frequentative.
+The *zum* phrases in these sentences are adverbials that express the reason for the lexical *gehen/fahren* 'to go/drive'.
+This interpretation can be tested by the possibility of a *um zu‑Infinitiv* paraphrase.
+Because that is possible, these sentences are not examples of the *gehen/fahren+zum‑Infinitiv* abitiv-frequentative.

 ::: ex
 - Ich fahre gleich zum Einkaufen in die Stadt. \